History of Sex in Cinema:

 Not Another Teen Movie (2001)

-Director Joel Gallen's debut film, an R-rated prurient teen comedy (along the lines of the romantic comedy She's All That (1999) with Freddie Prinze and Rachael Leigh-Cook) contained plenty of nudity - it was designed as a satirical, low-brow parody of high-school teen coming-of-age films mostly from recent years, but also from the 80s and 90s.
+Director Joel Gallen's debut film, an R-rated prurient teen comedy (along the lines of the romantic comedy She's All That (1999) with Freddie Prinze and Rachael Leigh-Cook) contained plenty of raunchiness, scatology, and nudity.
+It was designed as a satirical, low-brow parody of high-school teen coming-of-age films mostly from recent years, but also from the 80s and 90s.

-To set the tone for the remainder of the film, it opened with an outrageous giant dildo scene (non-nude, however) in which bookish outcast and female lead Janey Briggs (Chyler Leigh) was in her bedroom masturbating in privacy under the covers with a twisting pink vibrator, when her family and friends burst in to wish her a happy birthday - and witnessed her uncontrollable orgasm.
+To set the tone for the remainder of the derivative film, it opened with an outrageous giant dildo scene (non-nude, however) in which bookish outcast and female lead Janey was in her bedroom masturbating in privacy under the covers with a twisting, buzzing long pink vibrator ("My Lil' Vibrator").
+Suddenly, her family and friends burst in to wish her a happy birthday.
+When the dog pulled away her covers, her uncontrollable orgasm sent the vibrator spinning up into mid-air to land with a splat in the birthday cake.

 Original Sin (2001)